freenode/web-7.0/content/kb/general/cloaks.md

 Title: User and project cloaks
 ---
-There are two types of "cloak" available on freenode; both replace the hostname/IP displayed when you are connected (but only when you're identified to NickServ - see below).
+There are two types of "cloak" which can be set on accounts on freenode; both replace the hostname/IP displayed when you are connected (but only when you're identified to NickServ - see below).

+There are also gateway cloaks, which are automatically applied if you're connecting from certain providers, gateways or web IRC clients, whether or not you are identified to NickServ, and which override unaffiliated cloaks..

 Project cloaks
 ==============